Walia8416/Error404/README.md

 # Error404
-Official Submission to VIT Hackhub Hackathon
+Official Submission to VIT Hackhub Hackathon 2022 which came in at 3rd place!!!!!.

 Team -
 1) [Aditya Walia](https://github.com/Walia8416)